tinuzz/gpx-tools/README.md

 existing track, it will completely replace the existing track from the first file, otherwise it is discarded.
 No effort is made to merge identically named tracks together.
-In other words: if identically named tracks differ in number of points, the difference is expected to be at the end, not at the beginning.
+In other words: if identically named tracks differ in number of points, the shorter one is expected to be a subset of the longer one.

 This is convenient for some Garmin GPS devices (most notably the Zumo), that create [weird track archives](http://garminzumo.wikispaces.com/BUGS#Triplogs%20&%20tracks%20handling--Double%20data%20in%20archives,%20and/or%20incomplete%20files).